 7 Essential Topics You Need To Cover In Your Health And Safety Training Program

 Health and safety in the workplace are essential.
-It remains the employer’s moral and legal responsibility under the Occupational and Health Administration Law (OSHA) to provide a safe environment for their most valuable asset – their employees.
+It remains the employer’s moral and legal responsibility under the Occupational Safety and Health Administration Law (OSHA) to provide a safe environment for their most valuable asset – their employees.

 But what exactly is health and safety training, and why do you need to implement it in your business?